spacemeshos/docs/docs/experimental/node-split.md

 Please note that we're NOT providing example configs for node-service for mainnet as all that's needed is to enable one additional API endpoint.

 Node-service is just a full Spacemesh node with two exposed APIs.
 As mentioned above, smeshing-service needs to connect to the node-service API endpoint and v2 API endpoint.
-Therefore the matching configuration options are `--grpc-json-listener` and `--node-service-listener`.
+Therefore the matching configuration is `--node-service-listener`.
+We highly recommend setting up the `json-rpc-listener` as well, as then this node can be used as a source in proxy in smeshing-service.

 #### Other than mainnet configs